SatDump/SatDump/README.md

 ../macOS/build_deps.sh

 # Build SatDump
-cmake -DCMAKE_BUILD_TYPE=Release ..  # If you want to bundle the app, you must also add -DBUNDLING_MODE=ON, that makes the binary usable in a bundle make -j$(sysctl -n hw.logicalcpu)
+# If you want to bundle the app, you must also add -DBUNDLING_MODE=ON,
+# as that makes the binary usable in a bundle
+cmake -DCMAKE_BUILD_TYPE=Release ..
+make -j$(sysctl -n hw.logicalcpu)

 # If -DBUNDLING_MODE was OFF
-ln -s ../pipelines .        # Symlink pipelines so it can run ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run
+ln -s ../resources .        # Symlink resources so it can run ln -s ../satdump_cfg.json . # Symlink settings so it can run